proximiio/proximiio-js-library/README.md

 ```
 // param amenityId {string} remove the filter for a defined amenityId
 // param category {string} id of the amenities category added via setAmenitiesCategory, optional, if defined filtering will be removed only for defined array of amenities in same method
+// param inverted {boolean} have to be set to same value like it was in setAmenityFilter method, optional

 const map = new Proximiio.Map();
 map.getMapReadyListener().subscribe(ready => {
    console.log('map ready', ready);
    map.removeAmenityFilter('myamenity');
+   // remove inverted method
+   map.removeAmenityFilter('myamenity', null, true);
 });
 ```